Purebred Cattle Division Rules & Regulations

 - All general rules and regulations of the fair will apply.

-- All cattle entries should be made on the entry form provided for livestock.
+- All dairy cattle entries should be made on the entry form provided for livestock.
 Exhibitors must give (1) name of animal, (2) date of birth, (3) registered number of entry, (4) tattoo or ear tag number, (5) name of sire.

 - All exhibitors must sign the declaration of liability insurance form at the bottom of the Livestock Entry Form.

 - All dairy exhibitors must sign the exhibitor form regarding compliance to the Rules and Regulations for Showing Dairy Cattle.
 (These rules and regulations can be found on the next page).
 Agreement form to be signed can be found on reverse side of Livestock Entry Form.